 Deepen your knowledge of women’s rights

-If you’d like to learn more about the rights of women globally and in Canada this International Women’s Day, you might be interested in reading the following books.
+If you’d like to learn more about women’s rights globally and in Canada this International Women’s Day, you might want to read the following books.

 - Samra Habib’s We Have Always Been Here is an essential memoir on gender identity and faith, queer sexuality, feminist spirit, and humanity.
 The accompanying Discussion Guide is also helpful for book clubs marking International Women’s Day.